By Erin Thompson on July 14, 2020 in Life Hacks

 Take roads less traveled.
 Yes, highways are the quickest way to reach your destination, but you miss out on a lot.
 Meeting locals and discovering new roads are a few of the benefits of taking a road trip!
 Roadtrippers is a great website to check out peculiar roadside sites for camping, outdoor recreation, local attractions, or cultural stops.
 The app lets you edit your route to include all the places you want to see while keeping you on schedule.
 It’s a great way to plan the ultimate trip before you leave!
 If you are visiting one of our say states check out these fun places to visit.

 If you follow these road trip hacks, it might lead to a newfound joy of the road.
 Last, but surely not least, did you check to make sure you have car insurance before you left?
-No worries, get your quote on the go and share your experiences with us on Facebook, Instagram, or Twitter.
+No worries, share your experiences with us on Facebook, Instagram, or Twitter.